 Average Temperature in Winter

-The temperate in Fairbanks, Alaska which is a popular destination for seeing the Aurora Borealis, has an average temperature range in the winter months from the positive single digits during the day and the negative single digits at night.
+The temperature in Fairbanks, Alaska, which is a popular destination for seeing the Aurora Borealis, has an average temperature range in the winter months from the positive single digits during the day and the negative single digits at night.
 To view the current conditions, click here.

 Average Temperature in Fairbanks.
 AK in Winter